Xufuja/izanami/README.md

 There are a few parts that I have not been able to implement for various reasons:

+* Single entry point
+    * Both mmd-editor and sandbox have their own main functions
 * Destructors
 * Reference counting system
 * Instrumentation